-The contractual position under prospecting and research, experimental exploitation and exploitation agreements may be transferred with the express authorisation of the MAOTE.
-Rights to conduct reconnaissance may not be transferred.
+The contractual position under prospecting and research, experimental exploitation and exploitation agreements may be transferred with the express authorisation of the Ministry of Economy.
+The rights to conduct reconnaissance may not be transferred.

 5.2 Are the rights to conduct reconnaissance, exploration and mining capable of being mortgaged to raise finance?